sensorlab/logatec-portal/cr-etel-tutorial.md

 ## Introduction

 This tutorial shows the basic steps required to develop, run and retrieve the results of simple cognitive radio experiments on the LOG-a-TEC testbed.
 Through several working examples it demonstrates how you can write Python scripts that communicate with the individual nodes in the testbed using the ALH protocol.
 It shows how these scripts can be run directly from the command line or from an OMF Experiment Controller.
-Where necessary, it will link to more in-depth LOG-a-TEC documentation and other resources on the web.
+Where necessary, it provides links to more in-depth LOG-a-TEC documentation and other resources on the web.

-The tutorial assumes the following:
+The tutorial assumes that:

+ * you know how to create and edit text files from the Linux command line,
- * You are familiar with the basics of the Python programming language (see [The Python Tutorial](https://docs.python.org/2/tutorial/) for an introduction to Python),
+ * you are familiar with the basics of the Python programming language (otherwise see [The Python Tutorial](https://docs.python.org/2/tutorial/)),
- * you know the basic concepts of the LOG-a-TEC testbed (testbed clusters, coordinators, nodes and radios - see [LOG-a-TEC overview](http://log-a-tec.eu/overview.html)) and
+ * you know the basic concepts of the LOG-a-TEC testbed (testbed clusters, coordinators, nodes and radios - otherwise see [LOG-a-TEC overview](http://log-a-tec.eu/overview.html)) and
  * you have shell (SSH) access to the Sensor Cluster Controller (SCC), for example through the jFED Experimenter GUI.

 ## Writing a "Hello World" experiment

-In the first example we will establish a connection with the cluster coordinator and query its "hello" resource.
-The "hello" resource simply returns the version of the coordinator's firmware.
+In the first example we will establish a connection with the cluster coordinator and query its `hello` resource.
+The `hello` resource simply returns the version of the coordinator's firmware.
 This demonstrates the basic usage of the Python library to perform ALH GET requests.

 Log into the Sensor Cluster Controller and save the following script into a file named `01-hello.py`:

-    # We start by importing some Python modules.

     # We use "logging" module from the standard library for writing out useful
     # debugging information.